kostadinoff/phd/notes.md

 - The first layer denotes the main families of tumors identified according to a consensus-based clinical perspective.
 This partitioning should be mainly useful for patient referral purposes i.e. it is relevant under the health care organization perspective.

--The second layer denotes tumors relevant from the clinical, mainly the therapeutic, decision-making perspective (ICD-O coded entities have been grouped on the basis of their similar clinical management).
+- The second layer denotes tumors relevant from the clinical, mainly the therapeutic, decision-making perspective (ICD-O coded entities have been grouped on the basis of their similar clinical management).

 - The first reason is to follow existing tumor classifications.
 Any list of rare tumors will always be a subset of a standard list of tumors.
 International agencies preside over such classifications, constantly updating them, and genetic and molecular profile is more and more relevant to tumor partitioning in such classifications.
 This list of rare tumors is based on the ICD-O (3rd edition) classification  because this is the worldwide recognized classification of tumors.
 The second reason is data availability.
 Cancer registry data, the only data available to calculate population-based incidence and prevalence indicators, refer to cases classified only according to ICD-O. Other, even attractive, classification criteria such as biomarkers or gene expression cannot be used for any quantitative description of cancer burden.